afombravo/tnseeker/README.md

 # Tnseeker
-Tnseeker is a pipeline for transposon insertion sequencing (Tn-Seq) analysis.
-It performs various operations such as read trimming, alignment, and essential gene inference.
-Tnseeker distinguishes itself by its ability to not demand from the user to input several threshold/cutoff defining parameters, being able to automatically infer and adjust these to better fit the availble data.
-Tnseeker works with any transposon disruption experiment, as biases are corrected
+Tnseeker is a comprehensive pipeline designed for transposon insertion sequencing (Tn-Seq) analysis.
+It can perform multiple tasks, including read trimming, alignment, and essential gene inference.
+Tnseeker sets itself apart with its ability to automatically infer and adjust threshold/cutoff defining parameters, eliminating the need for advanced user input, thus enabling the pipeline to better fit essentiality from the available data.
+Tnseeker is compatible with any transposon disruption experiment, as it effectively corrects any transposon specific biases (i.e. different insertion sequences, hotspots).

 ## Installation
 Tnseeker currently exist as a yet unpublished PyPI module.
 You can, however, download the installation wheel from the current repository ('tnseeker-1.0.0.tar.gz') and install it in a Linux environment by typing: